Hashem Gharaibeh: Shahbandar

 His novel (Shahbandar) is about Amman, talking about its architecture, markets, people in their appearances, behaviors, and backwardness.
 Shahbandar is Amman and the dark mysterious sexual crimes in our Arab societies.
-The novel was born from the notebooks of a Ammani drunkard who used to work at a liquor store in the 1930s, and this notebook was given to him by his friend (Khaldun Ad-Dawud).
+The novel was born from the notebooks of an Ammani drunkard who used to work at a liquor store in the 1930s, and this notebook was given to him by his friend (Khaldun Ad-Dawud).
 The novel was published by Dar Al-Adab Publishing in Beirut, 2003.

 Petra/The Battle of Nabataens

-This novel talks about the ending of the Al-Harith ibn al-Hakam I rule in the year 69 B.C.
-It also talks about Nabataens who built their city in hard wherever hard stone was found, whether down south in Tayma and Al-Ula or up north is Basra and Sweida.
+This novel talks about the end of the Al-Harith ibn al-Hakam I rule in the year 69 B.C.
+It also talks about Nabataens who built their city in hard wherever hard stone was found, whether down south in Tayma and Al-Ula or up north in Basra and Sweida.
 The novel consists of three parts.
 It was published by the Jordanian Ministry of Culture in 2006.

 The Cat Who Taught Me Flying

 Al-Qittul Allathi ‘Allamani Al-Tayaran (The Cat Who Taught Me Flying) is a novel that was published in 2011 by Dar Al-Fada'at Publishing in Amman.
 It is a novel about what is pretty and what is ugly.
-The novel is derived from the author’s sexual experience in a small prison with other tough but honest prisoners.
+The novel is derived from the author's sexual experience in a small prison with other tough but honest prisoners.
 The filcher is addicted to filching pills and unearthing them.
 The thief is addicted to stealing.
 The rapist is addicting to raping the prisoners, especially those who are weak.
 The homosexual is addicted to homosexuality.
-Even person’s stupidity distinguishes them from the other; hence, they keep repeating the same actions.
-These people’s souls are ransacked, but they are full of life.
+Even a person's stupidity distinguishes one from the other; hence, they keep repeating the same actions.
+These people's souls are ransacked, but they are full of life.

-The boy gets jailed for his homosexuality.
+The boy gets jailed for homosexuality.
 The hard part is not for his sexual orientation, but his rebellious soul and his dreams.
 He finds solace in a friendship with a thief called (Al-Qitt), who is a compound personality and whose love for freedom does not overflow unless he needs it to.
 The novel follows the friendship between these two characters and the relation between the other prisoners.
 The novel branches out to uncover an unfamiliar yet familiar world.

 Al-Qittul Allathi ‘Allamani Al-Tayaran (The Cat Who Taught Me Flying) is a look at the limitations of space whilst questioning time.
 It deals with time as fluid, taking the shape of place, and it deals with place as concrete.
 We cannot see in darkness, for time is a lamp and action is the oil that ignites it.
 Despite the cyclical nature of prison, these characters dream of leaving.